 Image optimization can improve your website’s search engine ranking, helping you to attract more visitors.
 When done correctly, it can also help to speed up your website’s loading time, making for a better user experience.

 2. The Bad:

-Unfortunately, image optimization is often overlooked by website owners and developers, leading to poor results in the search engines.
-Additionally, if not done properly, image optimization can actually slow down your website’s loading time.
+Unfortunately, image optimization often goes unnoticed by website owners and developers, leading to subpar results in search engine rankings.
+Moreover, when done incorrectly, image optimization can unintentionally impede your website’s loading speed.

 3. The Ugly:

 Without due care, image optimization can produce unappealing code on your website, making it difficult for both humans and search engine crawlers to understand and navigate.

 To boost your image SEO, there are additional steps you can take alongside the guidance outlined in the blog post.

 To start, always make certain that your images carry descriptive file names.
 This approach assists search engines in accurately cataloging your images, thereby increasing your chances of appearing in image search results.

 Secondly, it’s crucial to include relevant keywords in your image ALT text.
 This not only helps clarify the image’s content for both users and search engine crawlers but can also contribute to improving your website’s ranking for those particular keywords.

 Thirdly, contemplate hosting your images on a dedicated server rather than depending on a free image hosting service.
 This decision will provide faster image loading times for your website’s visitors, consequently improving your overall site speed—a factor that can have a positive impact on search engine rankings.